lvphj/epydemiology/README.md

                                      phjPrintResults = False)
 ```

-Python function to randomly select matched or unmatched case-control data.
+Python functions to randomly select and generate matched or unmatched case-control datasets.

 #### Description

+These two functions are similar; in fact, the phjGenerateCaseControlDataset() function calls the phjSelectCaseControlDataset() function as part of the data selection process.

-This function selects case-control datasets from the SAVSNET database.
+The phjSelectCaseControlDataset() function can be used independently to select case-control datasets from the SAVSNET database.
 It receives, as parameters, two Pandas dataframes, one containing known cases and, the other, potential controls.
-The algorithm steps through each case in turn and selects the relevant number of control subjects from the second dataframe, matching on the list of variables.
+For unmatched controls, the algorithm selects the requested number of random controls from the database whilst for matched controls, the algorithm steps through each case in turn and selects the relevant number of control subjects from the second dataframe, matching on the list of variables provided as an argument to the function.
 The function then adds the details of the case and the selected controls to a separate, pre-defined dataframe before moving onto the next case.

 Initially, the phjSelectCaseControlDataset() function calls phjParameterCheck() to check that passed parameters meet specified criteria (e.g. ensure lists are lists and ints are ints etc.).
 If all requirements are met, phjParameterCheck() returns True and phjSelectCaseControlDataset() continues.